-Based on the Safety Data Assessment performed in 2018, West Virginia ranked low in data quality and collection particularly in the area of Minimum Inventory of Roadway Elements (MIRE).
+Based on the Safety Data Assessment performed in 2018, West Virginia ranked low in data quality and collection in the area of Minimum Inventory of Roadway Elements (MIRE).
 As such, West Virginia has been selected as a pilot or focus state allowing for additional technical assistance.
 West Virginia staff has participated in a peer exchange and is developing a plan to prioritize key data element definitions and collections.
-Our Strategic Data Management and Technology Division as the Roadway Inventory manager and the Traffic Engineering Division as the primary user in managing highway safety analysis are coordination to ensure the MIRE FDE full meets or exceeds the national standard.
+Our Strategic Data Management and Technology Division as the Roadway Inventory manager and the Traffic Engineering Division as the primary user in managing highway safety analysis are coordinating to ensure the MIRE FDE full meets or exceeds the national standard.
+In 2023, a MIRE committee was formed to help ensure West Virginia meets the requirements to have complete access to the MIRE FDE on all public roads.